repoofideas/blog/_posts/2021-12-09-GPT3-Gopher-and-Sub-Account.md

 There's been a bit of a hiatus since my last post, but the recent paper from Deepmind motivated me to write up a quick post.
 {% twitter https://twitter.com/KrisKPan/status/1469134269306097669?s=20  %}

-You can check the original [Deepmind Blog](https://deepmind.com/blog/article/language-modelling-at-scale) post to see the original graph.
+You can check the [Deepmind Blog Post](https://deepmind.com/blog/article/language-modelling-at-scale) to see the original graph.

 Looking at the rate of innovation from GP3 to Gopher against human benchmark, it seems like a huge portion of white collar labor will be surrogated by pretrained models within the next decade.
 We are likely going to see huge socioeconomic changes and I believe vast majority of people are not ready for such drastic changes.